History of the Concord Naval Weapons Station

 In late 1999, Congressman George Miller facilitated a study of potential joint uses for the mothballed inland portion of the CNWS.
 Concord officials played a significant role in the study.
 A list of potential joint uses that primarily focused on recreation and open space was submitted to the Navy in 2000.
 The Navy favorably considered the proposals.
 However, before significant progress could be made, the Navy revised its security operations following the tragic events of September 11, 2001.
 Nearly all joint-use proposals became unworkable under the revised security plan, with the exception of a 154-acre portion of the CNWS bordering Willow Pass Road and Olivera Road.
 The joint-use process identified this area as a potential park site based on a proposal from Concord officials.

-In October 2002, the City and the Navy initiated discussions on the City's acquisition of the property for development of a park through a lease agreement.
+In October 2002, the City and the Navy began discussions on the City's acquisition of the property for development of a park through a lease agreement.
 A conceptual agreement was reached by the end of the year and the City began a master plan process.
 Residents of nearby neighborhoods, youth sports organizations, open space advocates and other citizens participated in several meetings.
 A draft master plan was developed for the Navy's review.
 The Navy asked the City to revise the master plan and removed approximately 40 acres from the original 154-acre area.
 The City submitted a revised draft master plan for the Navy's review.
 The project was shelved when it was announced that the Department of Defense planned to close a number of bases across the nation.